Skip to main content

 Versions 1 and 2

 Although I started to regularly listen to Wait Wait...
 Don't Tell Me! in 2005, I didn't immediately start taking notes until some time later in 2006.
-While NPR site would include details about each show's segments, guests and panelists, they didn't keep track of any scores or how many times a panelist appeared on the show.
+While the NPR site would include details about each show's segments, guests and panelists, they didn't keep track of any scores or how many times a panelist appeared on the show.

 Eventually, I would start collecting that information in a small notebook; but, I lost it after an office move or one of several cleaning sprees.
-So, the idea of storing the data in a database and creating a front-end for that came up.
+So, the idea of storing the data in a database and creating a frontend for that came up.

 Screenshot of version 2 of the Stats Page